Neurotechnology-Exploration-Team/OpenBCIUnity/README.md

      - Find Assets\Packages\brainflow.x.x.x\lib\BoardController32.dll and click it to open it in the Unity inspector
      - In the properties window, on the left tab, under CPU, select "x86"
      - In the properties window, on the right tab, select ONLY the "x86" checkbox
+3. If you aren't on Windows, you may have other issues with brainflow's "GENERAL_ERROR"s or compilation issues
+   - Find the OpenBCIReader/brainflow folder
+   - Delete everything from that folder
+   - Follow Unity instructions from [this page](https://brainflow.readthedocs.io/en/stable/GameEngines.html) but place all files into the OpenBCIUnity/brainflow folder

 ## 6. Creating required GameObjects